matthew-mojira/chess/README.md

 # chess

-Import this into Eclipse?
-I don't know...
+Import this into Eclipse: Right click --> Import --> Projects from folder or archive --> Import source (archive)

 The main method is included in the gui.Driver class.
 The oldgui class should be ignored.